Novadip is transforming the lives of patients using its unique tissue regeneration technology platform.

-Founded in 2013 by Dr. Denis Dufrane and Dr. Jean-François Pollet, Novadip Biosciences is a regenerative medicine spin-off company from the University of Louvain (UCL) and St. Luc University Hospital.
-The creation of Novadip Biosciences was supported by the Louvain Technology Transfer Office (LTTO), Sopartec and VIVES II.
+Founded in 2013, based on the scientific discoveries of Dr. Denis Dufrane , Novadip is a spin-off company from the University of Louvain (UCL) and St. Luc University Hospital.
+The creation of Novadip was supported by the Louvain Technology Transfer Office (LTTO), Sopartec and VIVES II.

 2007 Reflection begins on the best stem cells for large bone defect reconstruction.

-2008 Innovative 3-D osteogenic structure (later “NVD-001”) is developed in the tissue bank at Cliniques universitaires Saint-Luc.
+2008 Innovative 3-dimensional osteogenic structure is developed in the tissue bank at Cliniques universitaires Saint-Luc.

 2009 Bone reconstruction is demonstrated in pre-clinical studies.